ossia/score-docs/docs/reference-manual/devices/library/midiin-device.md

 Optionally, you can set a custom name (or use the default one).

+On platform that support it (macOS and Linux), you can create a virtual MIDI device.

 ## Create whole tree option

 Under the name of your Midi input device, you can toggle on the `Create whole tree` option.
 This option will create all possible Midi messages as parameters of the device as illustrated below.
 Addresses in the namespace will be created using the following format: